aitana16/alloy/.github/CONTRIBUTING.md

 ## Making Code (Including Documentation) Changes
 ### Prerequisites
 #### Github Account
 Alloy makes use of both GitLab and GitHub infrastructure but, consistent with the FINOS infrastructure strategy, uses GitHub accounts as its default for authentication.
-All committers to FINOS repos, including pilot phase modelers, must have a GitHub Account or [set up a GitHub account](https://odp.finos.org/docs/project-collaboration#github-account-setup) if they don't have one already.
+All committers to FINOS repos, including pilot phase modelers, must have a GitHub Account or - if they don't have one already - set up a GitHub account.
+If you're looking for help or instructions on setting up a new GitHub account, please have a look at the [documentation]((https://odp.finos.org/docs/project-collaboration#github-account-setup).) that's available on the FINOS ODP project site.
+For reference, the [Open Developer Platform (ODP)](https://odp.finos.org/)is a FINOS project whose main goal is to provide and develop a collection of services, tools and best practices that deliver a secure and compliant collaboration across FINOS hosted projects.
+* _NOTE:_
-* _NOTE:_ [click here](https://git-scm.com/about) for more information on git and the git workflow
+    * [click here](https://git-scm.com/about) for more information on git and the git workflow
+    * [click here](https://guides.github.com/activities/hello-world/) for more information on GitHub
+    * [click here](https://about.gitlab.com/what-is-gitlab/) for more information on GitLab

 #### GitHub Account Setup
 In order to configure your GitHub access, you will need to: